 The MHS holds a significant collection of papers and artifacts related to only one African in the colonial period, Phillis Wheatley (ca. 1753-1784).
 Wheatley was a contemporary of the men who founded the MHS, so these early collectors gathered her poems, books, broadsides, letters, table, and likeness.
-Wheatley manuscripts can be found in the Andrews-Eliot papers, Hugh Upham Clark papers, Cushing family papers, Miscellaneous and Miscellaneous bound manuscripts, Oliver papers, Robie-Sewall papers, Thomas Wallcut papers, Thomas Jefferson papers, and Whitwell papers.
+Wheatley manuscripts can be found in the Andrews-Eliot papers, Hugh Upham Clark papers, Cushing family papers, Thomas Jefferson papers, Miscellaneous and Miscellaneous bound manuscripts, Oliver papers, Robie-Sewall papers, Thomas Wallcut papers, and Benjamin Whitwell autograph collection.
 The MHS owns the December 15, 1773 broadside for Wheatley's "An elegy, to Miss.
 Mary Moorhead..." and three editions of her book, published in 1771, 1773, and 1784.
 A table said to have been used by Phillis Wheatley and attributed to Benjamin Frothingham, Jr. (1734-1809) is also in the Society's collections.

-Other colonial period documents by or about African Americans can be found in Miscellaneous manuscripts and Miscellaneous Bound manuscripts, which consist of individually-cataloged documents.
-The majority of these manuscripts are legal documents such as recognizance bonds, testimonies, and affidavits from the greater Boston area.
+Other colonial period documents by or about African Americans can be found in Miscellaneous manuscripts and Miscellaneous Bound manuscripts, which consist of individually cataloged documents.
+The majority of these manuscripts are legal documents, such as recognizance bonds, testimonies, and affidavits from the greater Boston area.
 Several of these documents relate to other MHS collections.
-While the Jeffries family papers contain a letter from John Usher, John Saffin, and others to slave trader William Welstead relating instructions for a surreptitious landing of a parcel of slaves in 1681 at Nantasket, the Miscellaneous Bound manuscripts contain the bill confirming the delivery, costs, and disposition of these slaves.
-Similarly, John Saffin's agreement of June 26, 1694 for emancipation of his slave Adam started the controversy that resulted in the publication of Samuel Sewall's The Selling of Joseph: A Memorial (Boston: Printed by Bartholomew Green and John Allen, 1700).
+While the Jeffries family papers contain a letter from John Usher, John Saffin, and others to slave trader William Welstead relating instructions to secretly import a group of enslaved individuals in 1681 at Nantasket, the Miscellaneous Bound manuscripts contain the bill confirming the delivery, costs, and disposition of these enslaved individuals.
+Similarly, John Saffin's agreement of June 26, 1694 for emancipation of his captive, Adam, started the controversy that resulted in the publication of Samuel Sewall's The Selling of Joseph: A Memorial (Boston: Printed by Bartholomew Green and John Allen, 1700).
 The only copy of this publication in existence, as well as Sewall's correspondence and diaries, are owned by the MHS.

 Slavery, Plantations, and the Slave Trade

-Other slave importation activities are documented in the Sir William Pepperrell papers, Miscellaneous Bound manuscripts, the Jeffries family papers, the Hugh Hall papers, and the Peter Faneuil papers.
-The Pepperrell papers contain several letters regarding slave-trading ventures to Africa in which William Pepperrell (1696-1759) had a financial interest.
+More importations of enslaved people are documented in the William Pepperrell papers, Miscellaneous Bound manuscripts, the Jeffries family papers, the Hugh Hall papers, and the Peter Faneuil papers.
+The Pepperrell papers contain several letters regarding slave-trading voyages to Africa in which William Pepperrell (1696-1759) had a financial interest.
 The Jeffries family collection contains the seventeenth-century papers of various Jeffries family members and those of John Usher (1648-1726), treasurer and receiver general of the Territory and Dominion of New England under Sir Edmund Andros.
-These papers contain correspondence relative to Usher's participation in the slave trade, the disposition of slaves sold in Boston, and references to slaves owned by Usher, the Jeffries family, and others.
+These papers contain correspondence relative to Usher's participation in the trafficking of enslaved people, the disposition of enslaved people sold in Boston, and references to individuals enslaved by Usher, the Jeffries family, and others.

 Hugh Hall (1693-1773) was born in Barbados in 1693, raised in Boston, and educated at Harvard College.
 After several years training in Barbados and London, he returned to Boston as a merchant.
-His account book (1728-1733) records shipments of slaves (along with other goods) arriving in Boston, their names, and to whom they were sold.
-The Moses M. Hays papers contain the New York merchant's letterbook, which records references to transactions in the slave trade (1769-1771).
+His account book (1728-1733) records shipments of enslaved people arriving in Boston, their names, and to whom they were sold.
+The Moses M. Hays papers contain the New York merchant's letterbook, which records references to transactions regarding the trafficking of enslaved people (1769-1771).

 Two decades after the arrival of the Winthrop fleet, Boston had become a hub of Atlantic trade.
 Merchants offered provisions to ships trading in the Atlantic; agents for British firms traded foodstuffs to the Caribbean; and craftsmen built and repaired trading vessels.
-This included ships plying the African slave trade.
-Boston-based businesses had family members or associates throughout the Caribbean, and many of these families owned West Indian plantations and African or African American slaves.
-These collections of colonial-period family papers contain one or more of the following document types relative to free or enslaved Africans and African Americans: slave bills of sale with the names of slaves; receipts, letters, and accounts for medical attention, clothing, or hiring out; indentures or agreements; family probate and estate records containing lists of slaves, value, expenses related to the owner's funerals (most often clothing), and disposition; letters or agreements regarding cost for upkeep of slaves; receipts for rent; descriptions of behavior, appearance, or attitude; and manumission or freedom agreements.
+This included ships plying the Transatlantic African Slave Trade.
+Boston-based businesses had family members or associates throughout the Caribbean, and many of these families owned West Indian plantations and enslaved Africans or African Americans.
+These collections of colonial-period family papers contain one or more of the following document types relative to free or enslaved Africans and African Americans: bills of sale with the names of enslaved individuals; receipts, letters, and accounts for medical attention, clothing, or hiring out; indentures or agreements; family probate and estate records containing lists of enslaved individuals, value, expenses related to the enslavers' funerals (most often clothing), and disposition; letters or agreements regarding cost for upkeep of enslaved individuals; receipts for rent; descriptions of behavior, appearance, or attitude; and manumission or freedom agreements.

-Collections which contain at least one of these documents are: the Barker-Edes-Noyes papers, Jeremy Belknap papers, Bromfield and Clarke family papers, Bowdoin-Temple portion of the Winthrop papers, Nathan Dane papers, Caleb Davis papers, Dalton family papers, Dolbeare family papers, Frederick Lewis Gay papers, Benjamin Goodwin papers, Christopher Grant papers, Samuel A. Greene papers, David S. Greenough family papers, Hancock family papers, Henry Knox papers, Lee-Cabot papers, Cotton Mather papers, Metcalfe family papers, James Otis, Sr. papers, Robert Treat Paine papers, Oliver Partridge papers, Elizabeth Porter correspondence (1754-1755) in the Bulfinch family papers, Robie-Sewall family papers, John Rowe diaries, Thomas Saunders papers, Samuel Phillip Savage collection, Sayer-Gilman papers, Sedgwick family papers, Samuel Sewall papers and diaries, Shrimpton family papers, Smith-Carter papers, Ward family papers, Watts family papers portion of the Chelsea papers, and Charles M. Whelden papers.
+Collections which contain at least one of these documents are: the Barker-Edes-Noyes family papers, William Baylies ledgers, Jeremy Belknap papers, Bromfield and Clarke family papers, Bowdoin-Temple portion of the Winthrop family papers, Dalton family papers, Nathan Dane papers, Caleb Davis papers, Dolbeare family papers, Frederick Lewis Gay collection, Benjamin Goodwin papers, Christopher Grant papers, Samuel A. Greene papers, David Stoddard Greenough family papers, Hancock family papers, Henry Knox papers, Lee-Cabot papers, Cotton Mather papers, Metcalfe family papers, Murray-Robbins family papers, James Otis, Sr. papers, Robert Treat Paine papers, Oliver Partridge papers, Elizabeth Porter correspondence (1754-1755) in the Bulfinch family papers, Robie-Sewall family papers, John Rowe diaries, Thomas Saunders papers, Samuel Phillip Savage collection, Sayer-Gilman papers, Sedgwick family papers, Samuel Sewall papers and diaries, Shrimpton family papers, Smith-Carter family papers, Ward family papers, Watts family papers portion of the Chelsea papers, and Charles M. Whelden papers.

 The Dolbeare family papers are a good example of the content to be found in these collections.
-The collection contains various slave bills of sale executed by the Dolbeares and their in-law Dr. William Clark.
-The deaths of James and Sarah Dolbeare within several years of one another in the 1740s occasioned detailed estate accounts including the altering of a jacket for their slave Fortune, rent paid to the estate by Scipio "a free negro man," and the granting of the slaves to various relatives.
-The papers also contain Dr. William Clark's agreement with Ebenezer Griggs of Dudley to take, keep, and maintain his "infirm Negro man Robin."
+The collection contains various bills of sale for enslaved individuals executed by the Dolbeares and their in-law Dr. William Clark.
+The deaths of James and Sarah Dolbeare within several years of one another in the 1740s occasioned detailed estate accounts, including the altering of a jacket for an enslaved person named Fortune; rent paid to the estate by Scipio, "a free negro man"; and the granting of the enslaved individuals to various relatives.
+The papers also contain Dr. William Clark's agreement with Ebenezer Griggs of Dudley to take, keep, and maintain an enslaved "infirm Negro man Robin."

-The account book of Dr. Joseph Warren, Boston physician (and Bunker Hill hero), contains detailed accounts of each visit, the name of the patient or parent/master, and occasionally the reason for treatment.
-The Boston Conveyances, although prepared by Nathaniel I. Bowditch in the nineteenth century, contain detailed reconstruction of property and information about inhabitants dating back into the colonial period.
+The account book of Dr. Joseph Warren, a Boston physician (and Bunker Hill hero) who treated many enslaved patients, contains detailed accounts of each visit, the name of the patient or parent/enslaver, and occasionally the reason for treatment.
+The Boston Conveyances, although prepared by Nathaniel I. Bowditch in the nineteenth century, contain detailed reconstruction of property and information about inhabitants dating back to the colonial period.
 For instance, in a North End conveyance record, he traces the ownership of property through Zipporah Potter, a seventeenth-century African American woman.

 African Americans in the Revolution

 Africans and African Americans served in the Revolutionary War on both sides of the conflict.
 Black historian and activist William Cooper Nell (1816-1874) gave both the flag and the medallion of the Bucks of America, an African American Revolutionary War unit, to the Historical Society in 1862.
-Little is known about the Bucks of America, however Nell described the presentation of the flag to the Bucks of America by Governor John Hancock in his book The Colored Patriots of the American Revolution, with Sketches of Several Distinguished Colored Persons: To Which Is Added a Brief Survey of the Condition and Prospects of Colored Americans (1855).
-Other collections that contain one or more documents relative to black participation in the Revolution are the William Heath papers, the Henry Knox papers, the George Metcalf papers, and the John Rowe diaries.
+Little is known about the Bucks of America.
+However, Nell described the presentation of the flag to the Bucks of America by Governor John Hancock in his book The Colored Patriots of the American Revolution, with Sketches of Several Distinguished Colored Persons: To Which Is Added a Brief Survey of the Condition and Prospects of Colored Americans (1855).
+The "Proceedings of the American Commissioners of Inspection during the British evacuation of New York," contained in the Adams family papers, includes copies of the "Inspection Roll of Negroes."
+These rolls detail the names, ages, physical descriptions, former "owners," status, and history of black individuals who boarded British ships in New York on their way to Nova Scotia.
+Many of these individuals were emancipated from colony plantations by British troops during the Revolutionary War.
+Other collections that contain one or more documents relative to Black participation in the Revolution are the William Heath papers, the Henry Knox papers, the George Metcalf papers, and the John Rowe diaries.